Elliptic filter: Design considerations

 and is a measure of the influence of the pole on the gain function.
 For an elliptic filter, it happens that, for a given order, there exists a relationship between the ripple factor and selectivity factor which simultaneously minimizes the Q-factor of all poles in the transfer function:

 This results in a filter which is maximally insensitive to component variations, but the ability to independently specify the passband and stopband ripples will be lost.
 For such filters, as the order increases, the ripple in both bands will decrease and the rate of cutoff will increase.
 If one decides to use a minimum-Q elliptic filter in order to achieve a particular minimum ripple in the filter bands along with a particular rate of cutoff, the order needed will generally be greater than the order one would otherwise need without the minimum-Q restriction.
 An image of the absolute value of the gain will look very much like the image in the previous section, except that the poles are arranged in a circle rather than an ellipse.
 They will not be evenly spaced and there will be zeroes on the ω axis, unlike the Butterworth filter, whose poles are arranged in an evenly spaced circle with no zeroes.

 Comparison with other linear filters

 Here is an image showing the elliptic filter next to other common kind of filters obtained with the same number of coefficients:

 As is clear from the image, elliptic filters are sharper than all the others, but they show ripples on the whole bandwidth.

+Construction from Chebyshev transmission zeros

+Elliptic filter stop bands are essentially Chebyshev filters with transmission zeros where the transmission zeros are arranged in a manner that yields an equi-ripple stop band.
+Given this, it is possible to convert a Chebyshev filter characteristic equation, $K(s)$ containing the Chebyshev reflection zeros in the numerator and no transmission zeros in the denominator, to an Elliptic filter $K(s)$ containing the Elliptic reflection zeros in the numerator and Elliptic transmission zeros in the denominator, by iteratively creating transmission zeros from the scaled inverse of the Chebyshev reflection zeros, and then reestablishing an equi-ripple Chebyshev pass band from the transmission zeros, and repeating until the iterations produce no further changes of significance to $K(s)$.
+The scaling factor used, $\Omega_c$, is the stop band to pass band cutoff frequency ratios and is also known as the inverse of the "selectivity factor".
+Since Elliptic designs are generally specified from the stop band attenuation requirements, $\Omega_c$, may be derived from the equations that establish the minimum order, n, above.

+the $\omega_s/\omega_p$ ratio, $\Omega_c$ may be derived by working the minimum order, n, problem above backwards from n to find $\Omega_c$.